2015 Stanley Cup Final: Game 1

-Teuvo Teräväinen scored two-points in Game 1, assisting on the game-winning goal.
+Teuvo Teravainen scored two-points in game 1, assisting on the game-winning goal.

-In Game 1, Tampa Bay struck first with a deflected goal by Alex Killorn at 4:31 in the first period.
+In game 1, Tampa Bay struck first with a deflected goal by Alex Killorn at 4:31 in the first period.
 The Lightning nursed the lead into the third period with a strong conservative defensive effort, but Teuvo Teravainen and Antoine Vermette scored 118 seconds apart to win the game 2–1 for the Blackhawks.
-By assisting on Vermette's goal, Teravainen became the second-youngest player (at 20 years and 265 days) in NHL history, after Jaromir Jagr had two assists in Game 1 of the Finals (on May 15, 1991, at 19 years and 89 days), to have a multi-point game in the Stanley Cup Final.
+By assisting on Vermette's goal, Teravainen became the second-youngest player (at 20 years and 265 days) in NHL history, after Jaromir Jagr had two assists in game 1 of the Final (on May 15, 1991, at 19 years and 89 days), to have a multi-point game in the Stanley Cup Final.